Jaleyhd/Jaleyhd.github.io/_posts/2018-01-10-deeprl-part5.markdown

 ---
 layout: post
-title:  "Deconstructing RL"
+title:  "Reinforcement Learing "
-subtitle: "Deep RL Tutorial Part-1"
+subtitle: "Deep RL Blog Series part-1"
 date:   2018-01-09 20:15:00 +0530
 comments: true
+permalink : /deeprltutorial/part2/
+published: false
 categories: reinforcement-learning
 description: "In this blog, we talk about creating ground Zero for understanding RL.
-We intend to use his as a base to learn more RL Techniques in the subsequent blogs"
+We intend to use his as a base to learn more RL Techniques in the subsequent blogs where we will be doing cool stuff like training Atari Games"
 ---

 ## Why is RL a Game Changer?